-NBA Playoffs Betting Preview: Milwaukee Bucks vs. Toronto Raptors – Tuesday, May 21, 2019
+NBA Playoffs Betting Preview: Milwaukee Bucks vs. Toronto Raptors – Saturday, May 25, 2019

 Matchup at a Glance

 When: Thursday, May 23, 2019 at 8:30 PM EST

 The Raptors now have control of the Eastern Conference finals as they head back to Toronto to try to close out the series at home and get a chance to meet the Golden State Warriors in the NBA Finals.